waybarrios/waybarrios/README.md

 I have been developing large-scale computer applications in geo-spatial informational, Machine Learning and Data Analysis, with different teams and organizations. 🌎

-I like to build things with Deep Learning/Machine Learning, Computer Vision/Graphics, distributed systems, SQL and NoSQL databases, Docker, Python, Haskell, modern backend APIs, and modern frontend frameworks. 🤖
+I like to build things with Deep Learning/Machine Learning, Computer Vision/Graphics, distributed systems, SQL and NoSQL databases, Docker, Python, Haskell, modern backend APIs, virtualizations and modern frontend frameworks. 🤖

 You can find me on: